bcheidemann/class-injector/ROADMAP.md

 to return `null` instead.
 Ideally, this behaviour would be customisable via the context options.
 It may also be possible to expose a `setDefaultContextOptions` function, or a `createContextDecorator` function.

+## Usage without decorators

+*Stage: unstarted*

+There should be an ergonomic and documented way to use the library without decorators.